 Create a project in Watson Studio and upload the data

 To launch your Watson Studio service, click IBM Cloud in the upper-left to return to the home page.
+Under Resource summary, click on Services.
 You should see your services as well as your service name.
 This might take a a few minutes to update.

-Click Create a project on the Watson Studio page, then click Create an empty project.
+Click Create a Project or New project, then click Create an empty project.

 Leave the service as the Lite tier, then click Create.
 You are prompted to name the service and choose the resource group.